Getting started in farming: Is Farming the career for you?

 Do you dream of becoming a farmer?
 Does working outside, digging in the soil, feeding animals, growing food and selling at the farmers market all sound like your dream job?
-Many people have this same dream but don't know were to start.
+Many people have this same dream but don't know where to start.

 Farming is an honorable profession and full of hard work but anything worth doing is full of those two things.